Cre recombinase: Discovery

 Studies carried out in 1981 by Sternberg and Hamilton demonstrated that the bacteriophage 'P1' had a unique site specific recombination system.
 EcoRI fragments of the P1 bacteriophage genome were generated and cloned into lambda vectors.
 A 6.5kb EcoRI fragment (Fragment 7) was found to permit efficient recombination events.
 The mechanism of these recombination events was known to be unique as they occurred in the absence of bacterial RecA and RecBCD proteins.
 The components of this recombination system were elucidated using deletion mutagenesis studies.
 These studies showed that a P1 gene product and a recombination site were both required for efficient recombination events to occur.
-The P1 gene product was named Cre (causes recombination) and the recombination site was named loxP (locus of crossing (x) over, P1).
+The P1 gene product was named Cre (cyclization recombination) and the recombination site was named loxP (locus of crossing (x) over, P1).
 The Cre protein was purified in 1983 and was found to be a 35,000 Da protein.
 No high energy cofactors such as ATP or accessory proteins are required for the recombinase activity of the purified protein.
 Early studies also demonstrated that Cre binds to non specific DNA sequences whilst having a 20 fold higher affinity for loxP sequences and results of early DNA footprinting studies also suggested that Cre molecules bind loxP sites as dimers.

 Structure

 Cre recombinase consists of 343 amino acids that form two distinct domains.
-The amino terminal domain encompasses residues 20–129 and this domain contains 5 alpha helical segments linked by a series of short loops.
-Helices A & E are involved in the formation of the recombinase tetramer with the C terminus region of helix E known to form contacts with the C terminal domain of adjacent subunits.
+The N-terminal domain encompasses residues 20–129 and this domain contains 5 alpha helical segments linked by a series of short loops.
+Helices A & E are involved in the formation of the recombinase tetramer with the C-terminus region of helix E known to form contacts with the C-terminal domain of adjacent subunits.
 Helices B & D form direct contacts with the major groove of the loxP DNA.
 These two helices are thought to make three direct contacts to DNA bases at the loxP site.
-The carboxy terminal domain of the enzyme consists of amino acids 132–341 and it harbours the active site of the enzyme.
-The overall structure of this domain shares a great deal of structural resemblance to the catalytic domain of other enzymes of the same family such as λ Integrase and HP1 Integrase.
-This domain is predominantly helical in structure with 9 distinct helices (F−N).
-The terminal helix (N) protrudes from the main body of the carboxy domain and this helix is reputed to play a role in mediating interactions with other subunits.
-Crystal structures demonstrate that this terminal N helix buries its hydrophobic surface into an acceptor pocket of an adjacent Cre subunit.
+The C-terminal domain of the enzyme consists of amino acids 132–341 and it harbours the active site of the enzyme.
+The overall structure of this domain shares structural similarity to other enzymes in the same protein family such as λ integrase and HP1 integrase.
+This domain has 9 distinct helices.
+The C-terminal helix protrudes from the main body of the C-terminal domain burying into a pocket in an adjacent Cre subunit.
 The effect of the two-domain structure is to form a C-shaped clamp that grasps the DNA from opposite sides.